INFORMSJoC/2022.0136/README.md

 <img width="800" src="optimization_schematic.png" alt="neural net schematic">
 </div>

 The above figure shows a schematic of solving discrete-time stochastic control problems with recurrent neural networks.
+More information on implementation details are provided in our paper.

 ## Data